ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `Podman <https://podman.io/>`_ offers a container runtime that is API-compatible with Docker.
-Rather than having a system-wide socket that runs with administrative permissions, Podman allows to create containers with only user permissions.
+Rather than having a system-wide socket that runs with administrative permissions, Podman allows creating containers with only user permissions.
 In single-user setups this might not be as relevant, but offers additional security in a production environment where the Artemis CI has to execute untrusted student code.

-.. admonition:: Podman is supported on a best effort basis.
+.. admonition:: Podman is supported on a best-effort basis.

-    We are relying on the API compatibility to provide support but are not actively testing against Podman on a test system or in the continuous integration.
+    We are relying on the API compatibility to provide support but are not actively testing against Podman on a test system or in continuous integration.
     If you notice any issues, feel free to open an issue or pull request so that we can try to fix them.

 .. note::